Copilot-Language/copilot-verifier/README.md

 the Copilot program, including its ring buffers and stack.
 We also assume that the trigger functions are well defined, i.e. they are memory safe and do not perform any undefined behavior.

+#### Partial operations

+A generated C program may make use of partial operations.
+These range from division, which can fail if the second argument is zero, to signed integer arithmetic, which can overflow and result in undefined behavior.
+The verifier has two modes for dealing with partial operations:

+1. Any invocation of a partial operation on undefined inputs in the generated C program will result in an error, provided that the user did not add an assertion that assumes this behavior will not occur.

+2. If the generated C program invokes a partial operation on undefined inputs, the verifier will check if this coincides with a corresponding invocation of a partial operation in the Copilot spec.
+If so, the verification will succeed.
+In other words, the verifier will check that the spec and the C program are "crash-equivalent".

+The verifier uses mode (1) by default, but mode (2) can be enabled by using `Copilot.Verifier.verifyWithOptions sideCondVerifierOptions`.
+In this mode, the verifier will analyze any invocation of a operation which could be partial and generate a side condition that this operation will only be invoked on well defined inputs.
+During the transition step of the bisimulation proof, the verifier will add these side conditions as assumptions.
+Therefore, if simulating the C program generates any side conditions due to invoking partial operations, these side conditions from the C program should be dischargeable using the corresponding side conditions from the Copilot spec.

+Mode (2) has the caveat that `clang` may compile C code to LLVM bitcode in which a partial function is no longer applied to undefined inputs.
+For instance, `clang` will sometimes promote 16-bit integer values to 32 bits before performing arithmetic on them.
+This can turn an operation that would result in signed 16-bit integer overflow into a 32-bit integer operation that does _not_ overflow, for instance.

 ### Caveats About the Verifier